- This article by Gartner makes several fallacious statements about forecasting and Big Data.

 So if you run a lemonade stand, and notice that sunny days outsell overcast days, you can use the weather forecast to plan when you will work and when you will take the day off.

 - Unrelated Limitations to Causal Forecasting: The definition of Big Data is where the data sets that are processed are so large or complex that traditional data processing techniques are inadequate.
-This means using applications like Hadoop, NoSQL and so on to manage enormous amounts of often unstructured data.
+This means using applications like Hadoop, NoSQL, and so on to manage enormous amounts of often unstructured data.
 However, being able to process massive quantities of evidence using non-traditional processing techniques has never been the limiting factor in creating causal models.

 - Actual Limitations in Causal Forecasting: The limiting factors have ranged from not having access to causal factors (because the data is not maintained or is not of sufficient quality to use) to not having the time or expertise to build causal models.

 - When Causal Forecasting Tends to be Used: Causal models are often used where the number of forecasted items is small, and the financial benefit (or assumed financial interest) to forecasting is enormous.
-A good example of this is forecasting in the financial services industry where investment banks have few forecasted products and big budgets.
+An excellent example of this is forecasting in the financial services industry where investment banks have few forecasted products and big budgets.
 Big Data does nothing to address the limitations that have caused causal forecasting to be so infrequently used in supply chain forecasting.

 Gartner’s Influence and The Reaction to Their Observations